 Common patterns in past papers

-If you do enough past papers, you might notice a pattern in the types of questions they like to ask (e.g., the explorer Tasmania Jones makes several appearances in Exam 2).
+If you do enough past maths methods exam papers, you might notice a pattern in the types of questions they like to ask (e.g., the explorer Tasmania Jones makes several appearances in Exam 2).
 Chances are that there will be, if not Tasmania Jones, then some sort of expedition-type or physical environment-related calculus question towards the end of the exam that will be worth several marks.
 Be sure to practice these types of questions, from past exams, textbook chapter reviews and the like, to increase your confidence in setting out your response and working through them in a way that makes sense for you.
-Similarly, a typical MCQ will be the one that asks something like “for which value of m are there infinite solutions?”; choose the method you prefer for solving this type of question and practice getting to the answer as quickly as you can.
+Similarly, a typical MCQ will ask something like “for which value of m are there infinite solutions?”; choose the method you prefer for solving this type of question and practice getting to the answer as quickly as you can.

-Different strategies will work for different people, so the sooner you can get to figuring out your Methods game plan, the better.
-Consider booking in a free 30-minute study skills consultation [link to find a tutor page] to discuss your exam strategy for Methods and VCE in general.
+Different strategies will work for different people, so the sooner you can get to figuring out your Methods and game plan, the better.
+Consider booking a free 30-minute study skills consultation to discuss your exam strategy for Methods and VCE in general.

 Written by KIS Academics tutor Dee Tomic.
-Dee currently offers tutoring for VCE Maths Methods and Biology.
-Dee is completing her PhD in epidemiology with Monash University.
+Dee currently offers to tutor for VCE Maths Methods and Biology.
+Dee is completing her PhD in epidemiology at Monash University.
 If you have any questions for her or would like to request Dee as a tutor, feel free to reach out through her profile here.